datalad-handbook/book/docs/basics/101-105-install.rst

    $ datalad get .

-(However, with a total size of more than 15GB, this might take a while, so do not do that now.
+However, with a total size of more than 15GB, this might take a while, so do not do that now.
-If you did execute the command above, interrupt it by pressing ``CTRL`` + ``C`` -- Do not worry, this will not break anything)
+If you did execute the command above, interrupt it by pressing ``CTRL`` + ``C`` -- Do not worry, this will not break anything.

 Isn't that easy?
 Let's see how much content is now present locally.
 For this, :command:`datalad status --annex all`